Meet the team

 Hannah is a psychology graduate with experience working within early years settings and as an Assistant Psychologist in the NHS.
 Before joining us, Hannah worked on a quality improvement project for Inpatient Child and Adolescent Mental Health Services.

-Partnership for Children has four honorary advisers
+Partnership for Children has some honorary advisers

 Chris was the Director of Partnership for Children from 2002 to 2016.
 He is a former director of Oxfam Hong Kong and Befrienders International and former Chair of the Trailwalker Charitable Trust, and was awarded the MBE for services to charity.